trisyoungs/ralrecsoc/content/faq/_index.md

     answer: "The Lounge bar is open Tuesday to Friday from 12 - 2 pm."
     show: true
   - question: "So... beer?"
     answer: "Amongst other things, yes!
-As well as alcoholic beverages we have soft drinks, hot drinks, and snacks.
+As well as alcoholic beverages we have non-alcoholic options, soft drinks, hot drinks, and snacks.
 Of course, we expect any alcoholic drinks to be consumed responsibly and on the RecSoc premises, and we operate a strict [Challenge 25](https://wsta.co.uk/challenge-25/) policy."
     show: true
   - question: "OK, so what else is in the Lounge?"
     answer: "Big TV, comfy seats, plants, a pool table, dartboard, and artwork created by our own [Arts & Crafts](/clubs/arts-crafts/) club."